carlin-q-scott/browser-media-keys/README.md

   -n, --next      send next-track event to all listeners -b, --previous  send previous-track event to all listeners
 ```
+If you don't have media keys and want to use hotkeys, you can use it too.

 Building and testing
 --------------------